What goes into deciding whether to change football coaches?

 College football coaches have been losing jobs for the past month, including Jim McElwain at Florida, and as the season hits the stretch run numerous athletic directors have to be considering whether it is time for them to make a change, too.

 Most will wait it out until the end of the regular season.
-Some could move sooner.
+A few might not.
 And some ADs have likely begun laying the ground work for hiring a replacement, just in case.

-Often the decision to make a coaching change comes down to wins (not enough) and losses (too many).
+The decision to make a coaching change usually comes down to wins (not enough) and losses (too many).
 But costly buyouts and long contract extensions add a financial wrinkle.
 Then there is the matter of timing.
 Would waiting be a disservice to the players?
 Can an early firing shift the focus away from the current lost season and on to the promise of a better tomorrow?

-And this season, for the first time, there is also an early signing period for football recruits to consider.
+And this season, for the first time, there is also an early signing period for high school recruits to consider.

-All of these factors are likely in play in places like Tennessee, Arkansas, UCLA, Texas A&M and elsewhere.
+Any or all of these factors are likely being weighed at Tennessee, Arkansas, UCLA, Texas A&M, Nebraska and elsewhere.

-The first schools to make a coaching change this season were UTEP, where Sean Kugler resigned after an 0-5 start on Oct.
-1, and Georgia Southern, which parted with Tyson Summer on Oct.
+The first school to make a coaching change this season was UTEP, where Sean Kugler resigned after an 0-5 start on Oct.
+1. Gary Andersen and Oregon State agreed to part ways about a week later, and Georgia Southern dismissed Tyson Summer on Oct.
 22 with the team 0-6.
 At Tennessee, the Butch Jones watch has been in full effect since the Volunteers were shut out at home by Georgia on Sept.
 30. The Vols have lost three more games since, but AD John Currie has stood pat.

 Gerry DiNardo, a former coach at Vanderbilt, LSU and Indiana who does consulting work for schools searching for a new coach, said just because a coach has not been fired does not mean an athletic director is not busy working behind the scenes.